Magaztu/Busser/README.md

 To play with you, to caress you, to enjoy deeds with you.

 ## I promise you, I'll be better from now on

+No slacking off, no careless actions

+Because I loved you so much, I can't bring myself to be like this anymore

+I can't waste a second no more.